 The various roles and ranks I have held include volunteer firefighter, dispatcher, career firefighter, Acting Captain, Captain, Acting Platoon Chief as well as holding positions on the Health and Safety Committee, Association Executive and Association President.

 “And yet another.........
-I have said it before and will say it again.....So long as we, as a society, as emergency services organizations keep doing what we are doing, it is my opinion that 1st responder deaths by suicide will continue.
+I've said it before and will say it again.....So long as we, as a society, as emergency services organizations keep doing what we're doing, it's my opinion that 1st responder deaths by suicide will continue.
 The definition of insanity is doing the same thing over and over expecting a different outcome.
 We continually say “we are here for you, you are not alone, just reach out” but those who choose suicide didn’t reach out.
 Many of the sufferers I have networked with have also said they didn’t reach out.
 I didn't reach out.
 Regardless of whether it was because of stigma or something else, the point is they didn’t reach out.
 Instead of standing on the shore watching someone drown in a pond of water and saying to them “we are here for you, you are not alone, just reach out” perhaps its time that we proactively reach in.
-As rescuers we eventually go into that water and make the rescue.
+As rescuers we eventually go into that water to make the rescue.
 Why do we not do the same thing when someone is drowning from PTSD/Depression/Anxiety??
 I ask a very simple question......so just how is what we are currently doing working ....it's not!!”

 “As a 1st responder, you can't walk through water and not get wet, you can't walk through a sewer and not come out smelling like shit and you can't go through a career as a 1st responder doing the things that we do, seeing the things that we see and experiencing the things that we experience and not be affected in some way.
 There is no shame in that.
 The problem is the 1st responder mindset is challenged to genuinely accept that because it is never about us, its always about them, the members of our communities that we have sworn to protect and sacrifice ourselves for.”